Will a Fasting Diet Give You The Results You Want?

 - drink lots of water

 - dry-brush your skin (to improve lymphatic flow) and massage your colon to help in the elimination process

 - try a coffee enema

 And know that this, too, shall pass; cleansing crises rarely last longer than a day or two.
 (Again, if your reactions are severe, consult your trusted healthcare practitioner immediately.)

 Side Effects of Fasting

-Ever see Dallas Buyers Club, a movie that starred Matthew McConaughey as an AIDS patient?
+Did you ever see Dallas Buyers Club, a movie starring Matthew McConaughey as an AIDS patient?
 In order to look the part of a man dying from AIDS, he decided to go on a stringent diet.
-In four months, he lost 47 pounds and definitely got the look he was going for–hollowed-out cheeks and a body that looked like it could not support his head.
+In four months, he lost 47 pounds and definitely got the look he was going for: hollowed-out cheeks and a body that looked like it could not support his head.